V00D00-child/proxy-polls/README.md

 2. Is voting onchain more efficient than the current way US does voting?
 3. Can we tokenize voter registration cards?

+## Development todo list
+1. [ ] Create Voter registeration contract using Soulbound tokens
+2. [ ] Update PresidentialElection contract to use Voter registeration contract before voting
+3. [ ] Update PresidentialElection contract to use real world time for voting closing with Chainlink
+4. [ ] Create a dapp to allow users to register and vote onchain

 ## Start local geth node

 ```sh